tisho/sketch-plugins/README.md

 ## Thanks

-Bohemian Coding for creating [Sketch](http://bohemiancoding.com/sketch/) in the first place and @bomberstudios for their wonderful [sketch-commands bundle](https://github.com/bomberstudios/sketch-commands), which proved a wonderful source for learning and inspiration.
+Bohemian Coding for creating [Sketch](http://bohemiancoding.com/sketch/) in the first place and [@bomberstudios](http://twitter.com/bomberstudios) for the wonderful [sketch-commands bundle](https://github.com/bomberstudios/sketch-commands), which proved a wonderful source for learning and inspiration.

 ## License